justlostintime/GambasShell/README.md

 If you are cloning or forking this project, I would really appreciate some feedback and suggestions from everyone who is using or trying to use this shell.

+## Requires gambas
+Requires the latest version of gambas.
+See the documentation on the wiki

 ### Something to note when using gsh
 In gsh subroutines/Functions/Procedures are not gsh script they are gambas plugins to the gsh shell they support the Alias process and cli interface but you can not use the Edit/listing etc internal commands.